wp-plugins/sphere-related-content/readme.txt

    Now, the Sphere link will be inserted at the bottom of all posts longer than 30 words.
    For most blogs, this works just peachy and you're done.
 If you're an advanced user and want to customize the behavior and look/placement of the link, read on.

+5. You can now change the type/theme of the Sphere Related Content plugin.
+In the admin, click on the "Plugins" menu and then click on the "Sphere Configuration" sub-menu for details and to change your widget type.
+If you're in doubt about which type to use, stick with Classic.
+   More types coming soon.
+When you change a type, reload one of your pages and click on the Sphere Related Content link to see the widget type you selected.

-5. The default behavior is to place the Sphere link automatically within a <span> tag at the end of posts that have more than a minimum length.
+6. The default behavior is to place the Sphere link automatically within a <span> tag at the end of posts that have more than a minimum length.
 You can modify the plugin's sphere-related-content.php file to change that behavior.
 There are instructions in that file, but here are the basics: